Olympus E-M5 II vs Panasonic GX80

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M5 II comes out slightly ahead of the GX80 (8 : 7 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the E-M5 II emerges as the winner of the contest (10 : 7 points).
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Other camera comparisons